mobilesec/reproducible-builds-aosp-wisec/README.md

-# Automating the Quantitative Analysis of Reproducibility for Build Artifacts derived from the Android Open Source Project -- Recreating the Quantitative Analysis
+# Automating the Quantitative Analysis of Reproducibility for Build Artifacts derived from the Android Open Source Project: Recreating the Quantitative Analysis

 This repository aims at replicating the results presented in:
 - [Manuel Pöll and Michael Roland: *"Automating the Quantitative Analysis of Reproducibility for Build Artifacts derived from the Android Open Source Project"*, in WiSec '22: 15th ACM Conference on Security and Privacy in Wireless and Mobile Networks, San Antonio, TX, USA, ACM, 2022](https://www.digidow.eu/publications/2022-poell-wisec/Poell_2022_WiSec2022_ReproducibilityAOSP.pdf).
 DOI [10.1145/3507657.3528537](https://doi.org/10.1145/3507657.3528537) (*accepted for publication*)